fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

     # check_interval_sec = 30  # How often (in seconds) to send a health check.
     # unhealthy_threshold = 10 # A so-far healthy instance will be marked unhealthy after this many consecutive failures.
   }
+  scale_in_control_sec = 300   # When the group scales down, Google Cloud will delete at most one FGT every 'scale_in_control_sec' seconds.
 }
 ```
 Autoscaler is used to control when to autoscale and control the number of FortiGate instances.